Position: Current Benchmarking Hinders Real Progress in Deep Learning for Time Series Forecasting: What Matters in Deep Learning for Time Series Forecasting?

 We call \textit{spatial} the dimension that spans multiple time series, which may correspond to different spatial locations when considering physical sensors.
-This section complements the discussion started in \autoref{sec:design3} by considering models that account for inter-series dependencies by relying on different operators.
-In particular, we compare the reference architectures, where dependencies are modeled with a standard spatial Transformer, against three state-of-the-art baselines: iTransformer, Crossformer, and ModernTCN.
-For the reference architectures, we use an \gls{mlp} or pyramidal attention for temporal processing. \autoref{tab:space_forecasting_results_h96} reports the results of the comparison, where we reduced the length of the input window associated with each time series to keep computational costs manageable.
-Analogously to \autoref{sec:design3}, simulations show that the simple, streamlined architectures perform comparably to the state of the art, highlighting once again the limitations of current benchmarking practices.
-The results in \autoref{tab:forecasting_results_h96_complete} and \autoref{tab:space_forecasting_results_h96} combined with the observation that spatial dependencies might provide limited benefits in long-range forecasting, have led us to doubt the effectiveness of spatial attention operators in this context.
-For this reason, we design an additional architecture by replacing the spatial attention layer in iTransformer with a simple \gls{mlp}, effectively removing all the components modeling spatial dependencies in the architecture.
-Surprisingly, the results in~\autoref{tab:space_ablation_itransformer_mse} show that in this context, \uline{entirely removing spatial attention led to better or similar performance in all the considered datasets}.
-These observations further \uline{highlight the need for more thorough assessments of how each component contributes to the observed results}.
-Finally, \autoref{fig:double_figure} reports performance in relation to computational cost, which in this case is particularly critical as processing data along the spatial dimension can have a great impact on scalability and, as such, it is important to ensure that the increase in computational cost pays out in terms of forecasting accuracy.
+We complement the discussion started in \autoref{sec:design3} by considering models that account for inter-series dependencies using different operators.
+We compare the reference architectures, where dependencies are modeled with a standard spatial Transformer, against three \gls{sota} baselines: iTransformer, Crossformer, and ModernTCN.
+The reference architectures use an \gls{mlp} or pyramidal attention for temporal processing. \autoref{tab:space_forecasting_results_h96} reports the results of the comparison, where we reduced the length of the input window to keep computational costs manageable.
+As in \autoref{sec:design3}, simulations show that simple, streamlined architectures perform comparably to the \gls{sota}, highlighting once again the limitations of current benchmarking practices.
+Moreover, considering results in \autoref{tab:forecasting_results_h96_complete} and \autoref{tab:space_forecasting_results_h96}, we decided to test the effectiveness of spatial attention operators in this context further.
+For this reason, we introduce an additional baseline obtained by replacing the spatial attention layer in iTransformer with a simple \gls{mlp}, removing all components modeling spatial dependencies in the architecture.
+Surprisingly, the results in~\autoref{tab:space_ablation_itransformer_mse} show that, in this context, \textbf{entirely removing spatial attention led to better or similar performance in all the considered datasets}.
+This result shows again the shortcomings of current benchmarking in attributing performance gains to specific components in \gls{sota} architectures.
+Finally, \autoref{fig:batch_time_comparison_mse_space} reports performance in relation to computational cost; this is critical since processing along the spatial dimension can have a great impact on scalability and, as such, it is important to ensure that the increase in computational cost pays out in terms of forecasting accuracy.